GitScorz/bluesky-documentation/docs/getting-started/convars.md

 You can check more convars for **Voip** at [**pma-voice**](https://github.com/AvarianKnight/pma-voice) github repository.

-Once that convars are done you need to have the [**MongoDB**](https://www.mongodb.com/) installed and the databases created, I'm pretty sure you can start the server normally after that :D
+Once that convars are done you need to have [**MongoDB**](https://www.mongodb.com/) installed and the databases created, I'm pretty sure you can start the server normally after that :D